KarbonKitty/IncrementalSheep/docs/era-1-hunter-gatherer.md

     In this early era, there is no warfare, as the territory is effectively unlimited for the tribes.
 The role of warfare and adventure is taken up by the hunting.

+## Items to implement

+Gatherers and their improvements (ideas about collecting new types of food, slowly increasing the production of the gatherers).

+Elders, that might need inventing (food gatherers will provide a slow trickle of folklore for that).
+They won't get any upgrades, at least until writing.

+Hunters, which will need inventing, as well as different hunts (starting from small game, through fishing expeditions and bigger game).

+Tool makers, which can be invented somewhat later, and who will produce the tools necessary for advanced hunts as well as higher-level inventions.

+Basic shelters, that will slightly increase the amount of stuff that can be stored (or offer some other marginal benefit)?